bernardphp/chute/doc/index.rst

 Chute
 =====

 Chute is a MapReduce Framework for PHP.
-It enables doing map reduce over iterators and pushes the decision for Hadoop out into the future.
+It enables doing map reduce over iterators (``Traversable``) and pushes the decision for Hadoop out into the future.

 Getting Started
 ---------------